staudenmeir/eloquent-json-relations/README.md

 }
 ```

 Remember to use the `HasJsonRelationships` trait in both the parent and the related model.

-**Limitations:** On PostgreSQL, `HasManyThrough` relationships don't work with integer keys.

 ### Many-To-Many Relationships